-- a) the MEOLUT shall produce an alert with a complete beacon message, including the correct beacon 15 hexadecimal identification, at least once every minute for greater than 90% of the total test time; - b) the encoded location provided by the MEOLUT for each alert in a) above shall be accurate in the horizontal plane to within 200 metres for greater than 90% of the alerts.
-For ELT(DT)s that transmit the 3LD in PDF-2, all bursts that provide the 3LD in PDF-2 instead of the fine encoded location shall be omitted from this calculation; and - c) the encoded location provided by the MEOLUT for each of the alerts in a) above shall be accurate in the vertical plane such that the altitude above sea level is correctly reported as follows: - i. if the actual test location altitude above sea level is within 200 metres[†] of one of the encoded altitude band edges, then the ELT(DT) either reports the altitude band or reports the adjacent band on the side that is within 200 metres, or - ii. alternatively if the actual test location altitude above sea level is not within 200 metres of one of the encoded altitude band edges, then the ELT(DT) reports that altitude band, and - iii. in both cases the correct altitude band (see C/S T.001 Section A3.3.2.4) shall be reported as defined above for greater than 90% of the correctly decoded bursts.
+- a) the MEOLUT shall produce an alert with a complete beacon message, including the correct beacon 15 hexadecimal identification, for greater than 90% of the bursts transmitted during the total test time; - b) the encoded location provided by the MEOLUT for each alert in a) above, for which a complete beacon message was correctly decoded, shall be accurate in the horizontal plane to within 200 metres for greater than 95% of the alerts.
+For ELT(DT)s that transmit the 3LD in PDF-2, all bursts that provide the 3LD in PDF-2 instead of the fine encoded location shall be omitted from this calculation; and - c) the encoded location provided by the MEOLUT for each of the alerts in a) above, for which a complete beacon message was correctly decoded, shall be accurate in the vertical plane such that the altitude above sea level is correctly reported as follows:

+The test shall be performed at an altitude of less than 4000 metres above sea level.

+- i. if the actual test location altitude above sea level is within 200 metres of one of the encoded altitude band edges, then the ELT(DT) either reports the altitude band or reports the adjacent band on the side that is within 200 metres, or - ii. alternatively, if the actual test location altitude above sea level is not within 200 metres of one of the encoded altitude band edges, then the ELT(DT) reports that altitude band, and - iii. in both cases the correct altitude band (see C/S T.001 section A3.3.2.4) shall be reported as defined above for greater than 95% of the correctly decoded bursts.

-Successful completion of this test shall be indicated by a "√" in Table F.1, test parameters 14-a and 14-b, and the "Satellite Qualitative Test Summary Report" forms (Appendix A1 and Appendix A2 to Annex F) shall be completed and provided for each operational configuration tested.
+Successful completion of this test shall be indicated by a "✓" in Table F.1, test parameters 14-a and 14-b, and the "Satellite Qualitative Test Summary Report" forms (Appendix A1 and Appendix A2 to Annex F) shall be completed and provided for each operational configuration tested.